lih/WiQEE-pages/capricon-tutorial.md

 has type $Set_{n}$ for some $n$, we can treat that term as a *type*, that may or may not contain *objects*.
-Every well-formed term has a type, that can be computed with `type` as we observed, but not every term, even well-formed, *is* a type.
+Every well-formed term has a type, that can be computed with `type` as we observed, but not every term *is* a type, even well-formed.

 The proof context
 -----------------